Photo by Mikoto photos on Pexels

 Want to share your personal experience of asking, “how well do you know me?’.
 Or your tips to be seen and heard?
 Use the comment box below.

-Andrea Blundell is a mental health writer who has penned literally thousands of popular self help and psychology articles.
+Andrea M. Darcy is a mental health and wellbeing expert who has penned literally thousands of popular self help and psychology articles.
 She has a particular interest in relating, communication, and connection.